bvweerd/heating_curve_optimizer/README.md

 ## Key Features

 ### Cost Optimization
 Dynamically adjusts heating curves to minimize electricity costs while meeting heat demand.
-The optimizer shifts heating load to periods with lower electricity prices when possible.
+The optimizer shifts heating load to periods with lower electricity prices by using your building's thermal mass as a buffer - allowing temporary "heat debt" during expensive hours that is repaid during cheaper periods.

 ### Solar Integration
 Automatically accounts for solar gain through windows and solar production, creating a thermal buffer that reduces heating requirements during peak price periods.